neondatabase/website/content/docs/manage/projects.md

 ### Configure history retention

-By default, Neon retains a 7-day history of changes for all branches in a Neon project, which allows you to create a branch that restores data to any point within the defined retention period.
-The supported range is 0 to 7 days for [Neon Free Tier](/docs/introduction/free-tier) users, and 0 to 30 days for [Neon Pro Plan](/docs/introduction/pro-plan) users.
+By default, Neon retains a history of changes for all branches in a Neon project, which allows you to create a branch that restores data to any point within the defined retention period.
+The supported limits are 24 hours for [Neon Free Tier](/docs/introduction/free-tier) users, 7 days for Launch plan users, and 30 days for Scale plan users.
 Please be aware that increasing the history retention period affects all branches in your project and increases [project storage](/docs/introduction/billing#project-storage).

 To configure the history retention period for a project: